Baden or Aquae Helveticae forever

 Baden was known as Aquae Helveticae in Roman times.
-The settlement was already a spa town in those days.
+The settlement was already a spa town.
 Around 850, a Carolingian church was built on today’s Catholic church site.

-Stein Castle was built by the counts of Nellenburg in the 11th century.
+The Counts of Nellenburg built Stein Castle in the 11th century.
 They were succeeded by the counts of Lenzburg and, in the 13th century, by the Habsburgs.

 The wooden bridge was built in the 13th century.
 Baden received city rights under Habsburg rule.
-In 1415 Baden was occupied and became Untertanengebiet of the Swiss Confederation of eight cantons.
+In 1415, Baden was occupied and became the Untertanengebiet of the Swiss Confederation, which consisted of eight cantons.
 The Castle was destroyed.

 The Bernerhaus (1678), until 1798 the residence of the Tagsatzung representatives of Bern